 You cannot outrun the past, however many songs you write, however many hats you wear and photos you pose for.
 The past is there to haunt you.
 Luckily it is also there to be remastered, repackaged, and resold.

 February 23 also sees UK indie label Cherry Red reissue of the group’s first five albums, spanning what is arguably their best period.
-“I'd like hip kids to buy it because I think you can wear Felt as a badge of honor,” he replies when prodded about who he envisions schlepping to record shops with their paper round pocket money.
+“I'd like hip kids to buy it because I think you can wear Felt as a badge of honour,” he replies when prodded about who he envisions schlepping to record shops with their paper round pocket money.
 “It is a band that's never let anybody down.”
 Describing them as “the ultimate English cult band,” Lawrence maintains that, “you'll never be ashamed if you say you like Felt.
 You'll only get respect.”

 It feels like this reissuing process is a chance for Lawrence—in person a charmingly odd man, effortlessly polite but slightly agitated, a strange, slightly lonely figure who both relishes his role as the king of his council-flat castle and finds it a drain, which wont come as a surprise to anyone who has seen the touching 2011 documentary Lawrence of Belgravia—to right some wrongs.